open/close all folders

 - Turbo Episode 9: Aiger and Nika sticking up for Toko after Suoh conveys disappointment that he isn't like his older brother.
 After the match, Toko thanks Aiger for doing so, and declares that someday people will know him for being more than just Valt's little brother.

 - Turbo Episode 12: Hae-jin telling his archery trainers that he was able to get his concentration back because of his friend, Aiger.
-Beforehand, Hae-jin's trainers were exasperated that he was losing focus due to Beyblade, but after witnessing his battle with Aiger, they changed their minds.
+Beforehand, Hae-jin's trainers were exasperated that he was losing focus due to Beyblade, but changed their minds after witnessing his battle with Aiger.
 We also get to see Hae-jin smile for real while leaving with his trainers, but Aiger unfortunately doesn't.

 - Turbo Episode 17: Naru, Gumita and Tobisuke stowing away on the cruise ship because they wanted to help support Aiger and Ranjiro is both heartwarming and funny.